namjunjeong/Fortrans/README.md

 # Fortrans
 Artillery game made by fortran90<br>
-Type "make" in the folder where the file exists
+Type "make" in the folder where all files exists